The Tree Inclusion Problem: In Linear Space and Faster: A Simple Tree Inclusion Algorithm

 \subsection{Implementation of the Set Procedures}

 To answer tree inclusion queries we give an efficient implementation of the set procedures.
 The idea is to represent sets of nodes and sets of pairs of nodes in a left-to-right order using linked lists.
 For this purpose we introduce some helpful notation.
 Let $X = [x_1, \ldots, x_k]$ be a linked list of nodes.
 The \emph{length} of $X$, denoted $|X|$, is the number of elements in $X$ and the list with no elements is written $[]$.
 The $i$th node of $X$, denoted $X[i]$, is $x_i$.
 Given any node $y$ the list obtained by \emph{appending} $y$ to $X$, is the list $X \circ y = [x_1, \ldots, x_k, y]$.
 If for all $i$, $1 \leq i \leq |X|-1$, $X[i] \lhd X[i+1]$ then $X$ is \emph{ordered} and if $X[i] \unlhd X[i+1]$ then $X$ is \emph{semiordered}.
-Recall that $X[i] \unlhd X[i+1]$ means that we can have $X[i] \lhd X[i+1]$ or either of the nodes can be an ancestor of the other ($X[i] \lhd X[i+1]$ or $X[i] \preceq X[i+1]$ or $X[i] \succ X[i+1]$).
+Recall that $X[i] \unlhd X[i+1]$ means that we can have $X[i] \lhd X[i+1]$ or either of the nodes can be an ancestor of the other ($X[i] \lhd X[i+1]$ or $X[i] \preceq X[i+1]$ or $X[i] \succeq X[i+1]$).
 A list $Y = [(x_1, z_k), \ldots, (x_k, z_k)]$ is a \emph{node pair list}.
 By analogy, we define length, append, etc. for $Y$.
 For a pair $Y[i] = (x_i, z_i)$ define $Y[i]_1 = x_i$ and $Y[i]_2 = z_i$.
 If the lists $[Y[1]_1, \ldots, Y[k]_1]$ and $[Y[1]_2, \ldots, Y[k]_2]$ are both ordered or semiordered then $Y$ is \emph{ordered} or \emph{semiordered}, respectively.

 The set procedures are implemented using node lists.
 All lists used in the procedures are either ordered or semiordered.
-As noted in Section~\ref{sec:recursion} we may assume that the input to all of the procedures, except $\Deep$, represent a deep set, that is, the corresponding node list or node pair list is ordered.
+As noted in Section~\ref{sec:recursion} we may assume that the inputs to all of the procedures, except $\Deep$, represent deep sets, that is, the corresponding node list or node pair list is ordered.
 We assume that the input list given to $\Deep$ is semiordered and the output, of course, is ordered.
 Hence, the output of all the other set procedures must be semiordered.
 In the following let $X$ be a node list, $Y$ a node pair list, and $\alpha$ a character in $\Sigma$.
 The detailed implementation of the set procedures is given below.
-We show the correctness in Section~\ref{sec:simplecorrectness} and discuss the complexity in Section~\ref{sec:simplecomplexity}. \begin{relate}[simple] \item[$\Parent(X)$:] Return the list $[\parent(X[1]), \ldots, \parent(X[\norm{X}])]$.
+We show the correctness in Section~\ref{sec:simplecorrectness} and discuss the complexity in Section~\ref{sec:simplecomplexity}.